tomkat-cr/genericsuite-basecamp/docs/genericsuite-core.md

-# The Genericsuite Core
+# The GenericSuite Core

 <img src="../images/gs_logo_circle.svg" style="margin-top: -50px; display: block; margin-left: auto; margin-right: auto; width: 50%;"  />

-The **Genericsuite Core** is the code base all the suite elements, extensions and plug-ins.
+The **GenericSuite Core** is the code base all the suite elements, extensions and plug-ins.

 It has the following elements: